NicEastvillage/AutoLeague2/README.md

   * `ingame_leaderboard.html` shows only the leaderboard.
   * `overlay.html` shows the currently playing bots in two banners near the top.
   * `tmcp-overlay/overlay/overlay.html` shows [TMCP](https://github.com/RLBot/RLBot/wiki/Team-Match-Communication-Protocol) messages sent between bots.
+  * `versus_logos.html` shows the play bots and their logos on a big versus screen.

   You can show these overlays on stream using a browser source in OBS.